ubern-mia/bender/episode04/README.md

 Portability across clinical settings is something of special importance in medical image analysis.
 It is likely that in deployment, out-of-distribution data, subjects from a different geography/ethnicity, and several other variations could make what is otherwise a State-Of-The-Art model fail miserably.
 Therefore, it is essential to consider verifying apriori using separately held out data (whenever available) from such scenarios.

-* Read more about [out-of-distribution detection](https://ai.googleblog.com/2019/12/improving-out-of-distribution-detection.html) here.
+Read more about [out-of-distribution detection](https://ai.googleblog.com/2019/12/improving-out-of-distribution-detection.html) here on this Google AI blog.

 ## Multiple vendors (from an imaging hardware perspective) and varied protocols of acquisition of data

 Training on a data set which was acquired from the same imaging hardware or even the same hospital and acquisition protocol setting is typically called single-source bias.
 It may so happen that the model we build learns these nuances about the specific machine and acquisition protocol better than the actual characteristics of the category/contour/region that we want it to learn.

 Therefore, it is imperative to evaluate models by varying these generative parameters: choose different hardware vendors (for CT, MR, and so on); have a diverse set of acquisition protocols to make the model agnostic to these variations (sometimes this could be simulated as well!); and most importantly, ensure that the test data set is of high enough quality (not just from a label accuracy perspective, but also that of the breadth of coverage of the actual target deployment distribution): this would help more holistically evaluate the impact of such models in clinics where it would otherwise be tested on such diverse distributions of data in any case.

 See [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7104701/) for a deeper dive into some of these considerations.